yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 However, sometimes, we already know what these connections are.
 And, many times there is a function defined over the topological space that is of interest.
 A simple example to start is an image.
-The underlying topological space is a square (pretty boring topologically).
-Images decompose this square domain into smaller squares called pixels and assigns a color.
+The underlying topological space is a square or a rectangle (pretty boring topologically).
+Images decompose this square domain into smaller squares called pixels and assign a color to each pixel.
 We'll restrict ourselves to monochromatic images, so we can think of the color as a number between $0$ and
 $1$.